December 20, 2024

 Mike Knowland, manager of operations forecast and scheduling for ISO-NE, said the duration and magnitude metrics will complement each other and are both “critical metrics for assessing energy adequacy risk under extreme conditions.”
 He added that ISO-NE “is still evaluating how best to incorporate these two metrics into its REST proposal.”

 The establishment of the REST directly relates to how much the region is willing to spend to limit the potential reliability effects of low-probability weather events, and it could raise tough questions about the tradeoffs between reliability, affordability and decarbonization.
-ISO-NE has indicated that it expects the states to play a major role in establishing this threshold.
+ISO-NE has indicated it expects the states to play a major role in establishing this threshold.

 NECEC Agreements